DawnScience/dawn-website/_pages/02_download-dawn.md

 2. The installation depends on the platform you are running:
     * Linux: extract the zip to where you would like to install Dawn
     * Windows: run the Windows installer
-    * macOS:
-        1. **Ensure that Java 8 is installed (full JDK)**
-        2. Extract the zip file (this may have happened automatically)
-        3. Move the entire folder to e.g. /Applications
-        4. On Sierra (or newer), you will need to declare the app bundle safe by executing the following command from the terminal:
-             `xattr -r -d com.apple.quarantine /path/to/Dawn.app`
+    * macOS: mount the dmg file and drag Dawn to the Applications folder
-3. Once extracted Dawn can be started with the 'dawn' executable (Linux: dawn.sh; Windows: dawn.exe; Mac: Dawn.app).
+3. Once extracted Dawn can be started with the 'dawn' executable:
+    * Linux: dawn.sh
+    * Windows: dawn.exe (from the Start menu &rarr; All Programs &rarr; DAWN)
+    * macOS: Dawn (use Launchpad, Spotlight, Finder etc to launch)

 <div class="row center">
         <a href="http://opengda.org/DawnDiamond/2.5/downloads/builds-release/DawnDiamond-2.5.0.v20170612-1332-linux64.zip" class="btn-large waves-effect">